-Despite the internal conflict, tourists were not a target, and Tonga remains a safe place to travel.
+Despite the internal conflict, tourists were not a target and Tonga remains a safe place to travel.

-, and have an abundance of remote (almost endless) white sand beaches, that are all protected by reefs.
+The islands personify the beauty of the South Pacific, and have an abundance of remote (almost endless) white sand beaches, that are all protected by reefs.
 Snorkeling and scuba conditions are pure perfection, and the Tongan people are very welcoming.

 The local economy is primarily based on agriculture, manufacturing and tourism, with a strong recent push into light industrial manufacturing.